If you are wondering how to teach gratitude to your kids, you’re in the right place!

 Let your kids know how and why you are grateful for them!

-Every night as I tuck my kids in bed, I try to thank them for something they did that day.
+Take a minute before bedtime to thank them for something they did that day.

 4. Say prayers that only offer praise for the things you are grateful for

-See if you can offer a prayer where you only express thankfulness for the blessings in your life, and ask for nothing.
+See if you can offer a prayer where you only express thankfulness for the blessings in your life and ask for nothing.

 Prayers like these often aren’t natural for us, but they can help us realize how much we have to be grateful for!